Radiology Technologist Jobs

 Radiology Technologist Education Requirements

 Education requirements for radiology technologists vary by state, but an associate’s degree or bachelor’s degree are the most common requirements.
 Most states also require radiology technicians to be licensed.
 In order to receive a license, most states require you to complete formal training dependent on the specific discipline you choose to enter.
 To gain an edge in the job market, many radiology technicians choose to purse more than one field of imaging, which requires multiple licenses.
+For a full list of the skills and competencies required for such a role, check out our radiology technician skills list.

 Radiology Technologist Job Market